Workers' rights

 The standard working week is 38 hours for full-time employees.

-You may be asked to work overtime, defined as “reasonable” additional hours.
+You may be asked to work overtime, defined as reasonable additional hours.
 You could also be offered to work more hours on week 1 and fewer hours on week 2 so that the average is 38 hours per week.
-In both cases, you can refuse.
+In both cases, you are allowed to refuse.

 You may also be offered time off instead of being paid for your overtime hours worked.
 For instance, if you worked for six hours on Saturday morning, you can get six (paid!) hours off on Monday.